North Carolina State Vehicle Safety and Emissions Inspection Service

 Cox Auto Service can perform your NC state inspection.
 We are an official NC state certified auto safety and emissions inspection center.

 Let us share our decades of experience and wealth of knowledge with you.
-Contact us today to set up an appointment for your inspection.
+Contact us today to set up an appointment for your state inspection.
 If it’s more convenient to just drop in for an on the spot car or truck NC State Vehicle Safety and Emissions Inspection, we can help you.

 We are conveniently located on Druid Drive, right off of Patton Avenue, nearby AB Tech Community College and Westgate shopping center.
-Our team of friendly certified inspection professionals are standing by to assist you in getting your vehicle inspected, passed and back on the road as quickly and hassle-free as possible.
+Our team of friendly certified inspection professionals are standing by to assist you in getting your vehicle inspected, passed, and back on the road as quickly and hassle-free as possible.

 Don’t forget to bring in your vehicle’s registration information with you so we can expedite the renewal process by automatically entering the car or truck’s VIN number into the DMV’s computerized inspection verification system.

 NC State Inspection

 By law, before any vehicle can be registered in the state of North Carolina it must first pass the legally mandated, NC State Annual Safety and Emissions Inspection.
 The mandatory yearly state safety inspection was implemented to ensure the safety of all motorists on the road.